ArtyomGismatullin/research-group.github.io/content/en/post/12-04-25-post-one/index.md

 ---
-title: Report on the first stage of the project
+title: Report of the first stage of the project
 date: 2025-03-22
 ---